 McDonnell Academy is acceptable on second reference.

-The official name of this campus is Washington University Medical Center.
+The official name of this campus is Washington University Medical Campus.

 Medical Center, Washington University